Table of Contents

 • You have not made any payment transaction on that current account for more than 12 consecutive months.

 • You provided incorrect information to obtain the basic banking service.
-If you had provided the correct information, the bank would have denied you this service.

 • You have a current account in Belgium or in another member state that can be used for bank services.